What Apple Watch 6 details can we learn from watchOS 7?

 That’s quite demanding, so it’s really going to benefit from the increased processing power of Apple’s next-generation Watch processor.

-You’ll also be able to share Watch faces directly from your device and take advantage of Apple Maps’ new cycling directions in some US and Chinese cities.
-More cities will follow later in the year.
+You’ll also be able to share Watch faces directly from your device, and take advantage of Apple Maps’ new cycling directions in some US and Chinese cities; more cities will be added later in the year.

 2. Built-in sleep tracking, but perhaps not better stamina